 No fancy lighting.
 No fancy script.
 Just our CEO acknowledging our fears and anxieties, transparently speaking to the questions we had and being authentically human.

-How will you authentically communicate to your people?
+How will you authentically communicate with your people in difficult times?

 These two examples remind us that leaders are human beings with loved ones, communities and responsibilities just like the rest of us.
 Couldn’t your team use the same reminder?

-In this moment where everything feels out of our control, authentic and regular communications and access to our leaders are what will enable our people to give their best to their families, their communities and to our businesses during this unprecedented time.
+In moments where everything feels out of our control, authentic and regular communications and access to our leaders will enable our people to give their best to their families, their communities andour businesses during this unprecedented time.

 To the executives reading this, don’t allow your pursuit of perfection to get in the way of connecting with your people.
 They need to hear from you now more than ever (stuffed Yoda optional).